noloader/SHA-Intrinsics/README.md

 # Benchmarks

-The speedups can be tricky to measure, but concrete numbers are availble from Jack Lloyd's Botan.
+The speedups can be tricky to measure, but concrete numbers are available from Jack Lloyd's Botan.
 The relative speedups using a three second benchmark under the command `./botan speed --msec=3000 SHA-1 SHA-224 SHA-256` are as follows.
 The measurements were taken from a Intel Celeron J3455, and an ARMv8 LeMaker HiKey.

 ## Intel SHA